Welcome to 2025 IEEE Summer School and Workshop on Photonics Automation¶

 Program structure:¶

-Day 1 → Workshop symposium (peer‑reviewed talks and poster session)
+Day 1 → Presentations (peer‑reviewed talks)

-Days 2–4 → Guided hands-on sessions
+Days 2–4 → Hands-on sessions

 Why Enroll?¶